pgsleepy/ultimatexr.io-1/content/api/T_UltimateXR_Animation_UI_UxrTextContentTween.md

 # UxrTextContentTween Class

-Tweening component to animate text programatically or using the inspector.
+Tweening component to animate a UI text component programatically or using the inspector.
+Supports both Unity's Text and TMPro.
 The text interpolation can be used to create a typewriter kind of effect.
 Programatically it also offers the possibility to interpolate parameters in a text string.

 ## Inheritance Hierarchy